github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 {% data reusables.pages.private_pages_are_public_warning %}

-{% ifversion pages-custom-workflow %}

-## Publishing with a custom {% data variables.product.prodname_actions %} workflow

-{% data reusables.pages.pages-custom-workflow-beta %}

-When you configure your site to publish with {% data variables.product.prodname_actions %}, {% data variables.product.product_name %} will suggest starter workflows for common publishing scenarios.
-The general flow of a workflow is to:

-1. Use the `actions/checkout` action to check out the repository contents.
-1. If required by your site, build any static site files.
-1. Use the `actions/upload-pages-artifact` action to upload the static files as an artifact.
-1. Use the `actions/deploy-pages` action to deploy the artifact.

-{% note %}

-**Note**: By default, the starter workflows use a deployment environment called `github-pages`.
-This environment has a protection rule that restricts what branches can be deployed to the environment.
-Although you can change the environment name or protection rules, this is not recommended. todo: dig more into this.

-{% endnote %}

-{% note %}

-**Note**: A `CNAME` file will not automatically add or remove the custom domain.
-Instead, you must configure the custom domain through your repository settings or through the API.
-For more information, see "[Managing a custom domain for your GitHub Pages site](/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain)" and "[the PAGES API reference documentation](/rest/pages#update-information-about-a-github-pages-site)."

-{% endnote %}

-To configure your site to publish with {% data variables.product.prodname_actions %}:

-{% data reusables.pages.navigate-site-repo %}
-{% data reusables.repositories.sidebar-settings %}
-{% data reusables.pages.sidebar-pages %}
-1. Under **Build and deployment**, under **Source**, select **GitHub Actions**.
-1. {% data variables.product.product_name %} will suggest several starter workflows.
-If you already have a workflow to publish your site, you can skip this step.
-Otherwise, choose one of the options to create a {% data variables.product.prodname_actions %} workflow.
-For more information about {% data variables.product.prodname_actions %}, see "[{% data variables.product.prodname_actions %}](/actions)."

-   {% data variables.product.prodname_pages %} does not associate a specific workflow to the {% data variables.product.prodname_pages %} settings.
-However, the {% data variables.product.prodname_pages %} settings will link to the workflow run that most recently deployed your site.

-### Troubleshooting publishing with a custom {% data variables.product.prodname_actions %} workflow

-For information about how to troubleshoot your {% data variables.product.prodname_actions %} workflow, see "[About monitoring and troubleshooting](/actions/monitoring-and-troubleshooting-workflows/about-monitoring-and-troubleshooting)."

-{% endif %}

 ## Publishing from a branch

-todo: either delete these screenshots (and the image folders if not used elsewhere), or generate a separate version of each image.
-(Deleting the screenshots is ideal for maintainability)

 1. Make sure the branch you want to use as your publishing source already exists in your repository.
 {% data reusables.pages.navigate-site-repo %}